AcademySoftwareFoundation/tac/process/lifecycle.md

 * Neutral hosting of the project’s community and key assets (e.g., trademark, domain, etc.).
 * Access to the Academy Software Foundation collaboration infrastructure ( including GitHub, JIRA, Confluence, mailing lists, and Slack ).
-* A sponsor from the TAC to assist the project in reaching the Incubation Stage and to facilitate collaboration with other project communities.
+* A sponsor from the TAC will assist the project in reaching the Incubation Stage and facilitate collaboration with other project communities.
-* Right to refer to the project as a Sandbox Project of the Academy Software Foundation and an opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.
+* The right to refer to the project as a Sandbox Project of the Academy Software Foundation and the opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.
 * Subject to applicable trademark usage guidelines to display the Academy Software Foundation’s logo on the project’s code repository.

 Sandbox Stage projects will not have an announcement blog or press announcement because projects at the Sandbox stage are in an early stage and still gaining alignment among the stakeholders.
 We often see projects in the Sandbox Stage change scope and focus; the TAC aims to ensure that projects have the space to focus on building a solid governance and contributor base to grow towards the Incubation Stage.